43+ Havanese Mix Breeds

 - A Havanese Australian Shepherd mix breed is generally healthy.
 But owners should watch out for issues like cataracts, hypothyroidism, elbow and hip dysplasia, and portosystemic shunt.

 Dachshund Havanese Mix = Dachvanese

-The Dachvanese is the result of a mating between a Dachshund and a Havanese.
+- The Dachvanese is the result of mating between a Dachshund and a Havanese.

-Havanese Dachshund mix dogs don’t need a lot of exercises.
-A daily walk and play time with their owners is enough for them.
+- Havanese Dachshund mix dogs don’t need a lot of exercise.
+A daily walk and playtime with their owners is enough for them.
 You should also provide them with toys that can stimulate their minds.

 Pug Havanese Mix = Puganese